craigjam/iTunesUpdate/iTunesUpdate/ReadMe.txt

 Windows Only:
 If you wish to use 'direct access' mode, make sure that SlimServer is configured to 'start on login' from the SlimServer tray icon.

-Mac Only:
-1. Install 'Developer Tools' from your OSX DVD
-2. Install Perl modules Mac::Applescript::Glue;
-	To install from CPAN in the default directory.
-	At the comand line enter:
-	sudo perl -MCPAN -e shell
-	(it asks for your password)
-	You are then dropped into the CPAN shell. install Mac::AppleScript::Glue
-	(This is case sensitive.)
-	Eventually this completes successfully, or fails some of the tests..
-	If tests fail, you need to force the installation: force install Mac::AppleScript::Glue

 General:

 1: Put iTunesUpdate directory (including subdirs) into the Plugins directory.